theNewDynamic/hugo-module-tnd-search/README.md

 }
 ```

-2 add a `js` key to your component yaml regisrering with a value matching a `tndAlgoliaWidgets` key.
+2 add a `js` key to your component yaml regisrering with a value matching a `tndWidgets` key.

 ```yaml
 - name: hits